-1. The three remaining defenders must be ready to give help if the screener rolls off the pick inside and gets the pass over the top.
+1. The three remaining defenders must be ready to give help to “absorb the roller” if the screener rolls off the pick or slips the screen and gets the pass over the top.

 2. The defender guarding the sceener must jump out, stop and contain the dribbler.

 3. We also jump switch the hand-off screen.

 It is easy to switch these screens and usually a mis-match does not occur.
 Since our wing defender is in helpside, there really is no-one to screen.
 It becomes more of an exchange.
 When they do attempt to screen, we switch.

 Man-to-man pressure defense – defending Post Screens Man-to-man pressure defense – defending Post Screens

 If the cutter goes low (baseline side), the screened defender gets an arm bar up and stays with her/his man (no switch)… “step under and stay” The key is… the defender getting screened must step back toward the baseline before the screen actually arrives.
 If the cutter goes high (over the screen), then the defenders switch… “step under and switch”.
 The screened defender always steps-under (toward the baseline) just before the screen arrives.